cjpappas/MacSim/README.md

 This will output the encoded program string to the console, which you can then supply in the url.

 ## Troubleshooting
-If your docker build fails, try increasing the memory and the swap file available to docker (docker desktop > preferences)
+If your docker build fails, try increasing the memory and the swap file available to docker (docker desktop > preferences).